Save Tax Money with Google’s Offshore Secrets

-Another topic of note that isn’t related directly to tax, but does concern Google’s corporate structure is the issuance of A and B class stock, where the voting rights are actually bestowed upon B class stock, making it, in fact, more powerful than the publicly issues class A stock.
+Another topic of note that isn’t related directly to tax, but does concern Google’s corporate structure, is the issuance of A and B class stock, where the voting rights are actually bestowed upon B class stock, making it, in fact, more powerful than the publicly issued class A stock.

 What Can We Learn From This?

 American companies will have a very complicated time setting up a corporate structure to legally minimize taxes, but it can be done through the planning of an international structure.